-This major offers a wide spectrum of courses dealing with the ancient and modern worlds.
+This offers a spectrum of courses dealing with the ancient and modern worlds.

-Ancient History courses focus on the cultures of Greece and Rome, and you will have the opportunity to study their art, literature, religion, philosophy, politics and social customs
+Ancient History courses focus on the cultures of Greece and Rome, and you will have the opportunity to study their art, literature, religion, philosophy, politics and social customs.